An equivalence theorem for algebraic and functorial QFT: The globally hyperbolic Lorentzian bordism pseudo-operad

 Our main idea to resolve these shortcomings of globally hyperbolic Lorentzian bordisms can be explained at an informal level as follows: We will introduce below a generalized type of bordisms which are represented by globally hyperbolic Lorentzian spacetimes $N\in\Loc_m$ and go from an $n$-tuple $\und{\Sigma_0} = (\Sigma_{0_1},\dots,\Sigma_{0_n})$ of causally disjoint partial Cauchy surfaces $\Sigma_{0_i}\subset N$ to a later-in-time full Cauchy surface $\Sigma_1\subset N$.
 See also \eqref{eqn:bordismpicture} below for a pictorial illustration.
 The relaxation from full Cauchy surfaces to partial ones allows us to capture spatially local phenomena because one can choose the $\Sigma_{0_i}\subset N$ to be arbitrarily small.
-Furthermore, considering $n$-tuples $\und{\Sigma_0} = (\Sigma_{0_1},\dots,\Sigma_{0_n})$ of causally disjoint partial Cauchy surfaces, for an arbitrary non-negative integer $n\in\bbN_0$, introduces similar multiplicative structures in our globally hyperbolic Lorentzian context which in other geometric contexts are encoded by topology-changing bordisms. \sk
+Furthermore, considering $n$-tuples $\und{\Sigma_0} = (\Sigma_{0_1},\dots,\Sigma_{0_n})$ of causally disjoint partial Cauchy surfaces, for an arbitrary non-negative integer $n\in\bbN_0$, introduces similar multiplicative structures in our globally hyperbolic Lorentzian context which in other geometric contexts are encoded by topology-changing bordisms.
+These multiplicative structures have a crucial physical significance in our Lorentzian geometric context as they encode a notion of relativistic causality, see Remark \ref{rem:meaningofnto1} for the details. \sk

 The aim of the remainder of this section is to make the above ideas mathematically precise.
 To that end, we will now define the $m$-dimensional globally hyperbolic Lorentzian bordism pseudo-operad $\LBop_m\in\PsOp$ by listing the required data for a pseudo-operad from Definition~\ref{def:pseudooperad}. \paragraph{The groupoid $(\LBop_m)_0$:} The groupoid of objects $(\LBop_m)_0$ of the pseudo-operad $\LBop_m$ coincides with the groupoid of objects of the pseudo-category $\LB_m$ from \cite{FFTvAQFT}.
 For completeness, let us briefly recall the definition of this groupoid: \begin{description} \item[\und{$\mathsf{Obj}$:}] An object in $(\LBop_m)_0$ is a pair $(M,\Sigma)$ consisting of an object $M\in\Loc_m$ and a Cauchy surface $\Sigma\subset M$.
 We interpret such data as Cauchy surfaces $\Sigma$ with globally hyperbolic Lorentzian collar regions $M$ and we visualize them by pictures of the form